SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 Terrain modification removes any block in its path—stone, dirt, existing features.
 Rivers claim their space unconditionally.
 This prevents rivers from being blocked by terrain that happened to generate in their path.

-## CONFLUENCE: Junction Feature
+## JUNCTION: Confluence Feature

-The Junction feature handles CONFLUENCE subcells where two or more rivers merge.
+The confluence feature handles JUNCTION cells where two or more rivers merge.
 It solves the geometric problem of routing multiple entry points to a single exit.

 ### Merge Point Calculation